-The intention of Damien Chazelle's was to make a more grounded musical while still paying homage to the classics.
+Damien Chazelle's intention was to make a more grounded musical while still paying homage to the classics.

 The location on the Warner Brothers lot where Mia tells Sebastian that she hates jazz, is the precise shooting location for the album cover of Pink Floyd's Wish You Were Here.

 At the beginning of the film, the radio announcer heard in Ryan Gosling's car says, "three-time Oscar winner, including Shakespeare in Love (1998) ...."
 This is probably a reference to costume designer Sandy Powell, who won the Academy Awards for The Aviator (2004), The Young Victoria (2009), and Shakespeare in Love (1998).
 She was also nominated for two other films in 2015, Cinderella (2015) and Carol (2015).

 With the exception of the opening song sequence ("Another Day of Sun"), Mia and Sebastian appear in every scene of this movie.
 This was also notable in director Damien Chazelle's previous film Whiplash (2014).
 Miles Teller's character, Andrew, is also in every scene of Whiplash.